 Fish offers a full Editorial Consultancy Service, providing writers with on-going feedback, whether it is a novel (or part), memoir, collection of short stories or poems.

-The Editorial Service will provide authors with the opportunity to request assistance on specific areas and to then re-submit the work as it progresses.
-To maintain consistency, the same editor will remain with an author throughout the editing process.
-This Service offers a one to one opportunity to discuss your work and to meet your individual needs and requirements.
+The Editorial Service is flexible.
+It provides assistance on specific or general areas, as required.
+The same editor will remain with an author throughout the editing process.
+This Service offers a one-to-one opportunity to discuss your work and to meet individual needs and requirements.